St. Maelruain's Church, Tallaght: Features

 This church was designed by John Semple.
 The spiked roofline is different from contemporary First Fruits churches.
 The church preserves in its dedication St. Máel Ruain who founded Tallaght Monastery.
 Although the monastery was on another site beside the present priory, the earlier tower of the medieval parish church is still extant.
 According to the "National Inventory of Architectural Heritage", the multi-period site "... of the utmost importance".

 The tower is four storeys high and has a spiral staircase.
 An external stairs gives access to the first floor and the spiral stairway to the floors above.
 The third floor has a vaulted stone ceiling above which is a flat roof and a small turret.
 On the left inside the churchyard gate is a font called St. Maelruain's Losset.
 This is a wide and shallow granite stone trough or font.
 Losat is an Old Irish word denoting a wooden trough used in former times for kneading bread.
 It is likely that the country people named it from its similarity in shape to the lossets that they used in their homes.

 St. Maelruain's Cross lies south of the font.
 It is a small ancient cross set in a pedestal which is fixed in a circular granite base resembling a mill stone.
 The pedestal and base were formerly known as Moll Rooney's loaf and griddle and the font was called Moll Rooney's Losset.

 There are a great many tombstones in the graveyard dating mainly from the 18th and 19th centuries, and some even from the 17th century.
 One of these commemorates Colonel John Talbot of Belgard who sat in the Parliament of King James II of England and took part in many important military engagements.
 The graves of the artists Oisin Kelly, Evie Hone and Elizabeth Rivers are in the new graveyard at St. Maelruain's.
 A survey of the graves was carried out by South Dublin County Council which recorded, amongst other information, locations of the graves, observations on their general condition, and details taken from the grave headstones where readable.
-(Note: South Dublin County Council survey, available (for reference only) in the Local Studies section of the library?)

 Also buried here are The Most Rev. Dr George Otto Simms, successively Archbishop of Dublin, from 1956 to 1969, and then Archbishop of Armagh, from 1969 to 1980, and his wife, Mercy Felicia née Gwynn.

 Also to be seen in the grounds of the church is the remains of the fosse, the ancient curved bank which enclosed Maelruain's monastery.
 The best view is from the car park at the rear of Smith's Toystore.